 Taking this route you’ll also pass Steve Irwin’s Australia Zoo.
 Not my thing but for animal lovers or kids to entertain I imagine this would be a must.
 And watch out for koala’s and kangaroo’s as you drive!

-So there you have it – the Sunshine Coast where sunshine isn’t actually guaranteed but it’s hard to leave without a refreshed chilled sunshine mentality 💛
+The Sunshine Coast where sunshine isn’t actually guaranteed but it’s hard to leave without a refreshed chilled sunshine mentality.